npalaska/Data-Science-projects/Disaster-Response-pipeline-project/README.md

 given by Figure Eight, merges them, cleans them and stores them into an SQLite database.

-2. **train_classifer.py**: This script loads the data from the SQLite database, splits the database into training and test sets, builds a text processing and machine learning pipeline, trains and tunes the model using GridSearchCV, outputs the results on the test set, and finally exports the final model as a pickle file.
+2. **train_classifer.py**: This script loads back the data from the SQLite database, splits the database into the respective training and test sets, builds a text-processing and machine learning pipeline, trains and tunes the model using GridSearchCV, outputs the results on the test set, and finally exports the final model as a pickle file.

-3. **run.py**: This script uses Flask to run the web app.
-Visualizations are enabled using Plotly.
+3. **run.py**: This script is used by the flask web app and the visualizations are enabled using Plotly.

 ### Instructions: